-How to Negotiate Casualty Loss Protections in your Commercial Lease
+How to Negotiate Casualty Issues in Commercial Leases

 Tenant Tip Series *

 With worsening wildfires, heavy rains, and mudslides threatening commercial structures across the State, the importance of casualty provisions in California commercial leases has increased in recent years.
 Along with rising uncertainty regarding the susceptibility of certain properties to damage and loss, casualty provisions have become the subject of heavy negotiation between landlords and tenants.
 This article discusses the rights and obligations typically set forth in a commercial lease arising from a casualty event, and provides guidance on how a commercial tenant can negotiate for certain casualty provisions to best protect its interests.